 Paul Oakenfold, 18 December 1994

-It’s perhaps fitting that Pete Tong called upon his old mate Paul Oakenfold to record the 25th anniversary Essential Mix last weekend, as the London native was the creator of one of the all-time classics in the show’s history.
+A few years ago, Pete Tong called upon his old mate Paul Oakenfold to record the 25th anniversary Essential Mix, as the London native was the creator of one of the all-time classics in the show’s history.

 Known as The Goa Mix, the two-hour epic was the first introduction to melodic trance for many listeners, as well as taking in classics such as Saint Etienne’s Only Love Can Break Your Heart and Goldie’s Inner City Life.